wilcoxen-courses/e270-census-api/README.md

 1. Set `in_clause` to `'state:36'`.
 The "in" clause in a Census query is used for limiting the selected geographic units to those that fall within a larger geographic entity.
 In this case, the clause indicates that only counties in state 36, which is New York, should be returned.

-1. Set `key_value` to your Census API key in quotes.

-1. Set `payload` to a new dictionary with the following keys and values: `'get':var_string`, `'for':for_clause`, `'in':in_clause`, and `'key':key_value`.
-If there's a delay in delivery of your API key and you don't have it yet, leave the `'key':key_value` piece out of the dictionary until it arrives.
+1. Set `payload` to a new dictionary with the following keys and values: `'get':var_string`, `'for':for_clause`, `'in':in_clause`, and `'key':apikey`.
+If there's a delay in delivery of your API key and you don't have it yet, leave the `'key':apikey` piece out of the dictionary until it arrives.
 The API call will work without it.

 1. Set `response` to the value of calling `requests.get()` with arguments `api` and `payload`.
 The call will build an HTTPS query string, send it to the API endpoint, and collect the response.